LissanKoirala/quantum-junction/README.md

-# Quantum Junction: Quantum Peak Challenge Winner Write-Up
+# Quantum Junction: QMill Challenge

 This repository contains our Quantum Peak hackathon pipeline for finding the hidden output bitstring of obfuscated peaked quantum circuits.
 The core idea was